wrdvz/parallaxe-groundwater-france-trends/README.md

 How to transform point-based groundwater observations into a spatial representation that remains physically meaningful?

 ## Key output

+In the docs file, you will find:
-- National map of 20-year groundwater trends
+- National map of 20-year groundwater trends: parallaxe_groundwater_france_trends_2005_2025.png
-- Interactive HTML version for exploration
+- Interactive HTML version for exploration: index.html
-- Aggregated dataset by hydrogeological entity
+- Aggregated dataset by hydrogeological entity: network70_affleurant_nv1_agg_2005_2025.csv

 ## The challenge